THE MUSEUM OF EVERYTHING presents

 To stay informed of where we are heading next, click here or enter your details in the box below:

-This summer The Museum of Everything proudly presented a solo installation of artwork by the legendary environmental and architectural autodidact, Sri Nek Chand Saini, as part of Hayward Gallery's Alternative Guide to the Universe.
+Last summer The Museum of Everything proudly presented a solo installation of artwork by the legendary environmental and architectural autodidact, Sri Nek Chand Saini, as part of Hayward Gallery's Alternative Guide to the Universe.

 Nek Chand is a mythic figure in the history of twentieth century Indian art.